jobapis/jobs-skeleton/README.md

 - `phpunit.xml.dist` The standard [PHPUnit](https://phpunit.de/) configuration file.
 - `.scrutinizer.yml` The standard [Scrutinizer](https://scrutinizer-ci.com/) configuration file.
 - `.travis.yml` The standard [Travis](https://travis-ci.org/) configuration file.
+- `src/` This directory contains the Query and Provider classes for the new client.
+- `tests/src/` This directory contains tests for the Query and Provider classes.

 ### How do I create a new client package?